 My professional experience includes working at Google in Mountain View, CA as part of Authors@Google, one of the world’s best online lecture series.
 I’ve worked as a director of digital textbooks in the field of nonprofit education, and most recently worked in online education at Stanford University.

-I received my B.A. in English and Rhetoric from the University of California, Berkeley where I created and for six semesters taught a course on The Simpsons and Philosophy.
-I’ve done interviews and coverage in a wide variety of media sources internationally, including the BBC, and San Francisco Chronicle, and I’ve also been a contributor to the Blackwell Popular Culture and Philosophy book series, including Heroes and Philosophy, Alice in Wonderland and Philosophy, Arrested Development and Philosophy, 30 Rock and Philosophy, Inception and Philosophy, The Girl with the Dragon Tattoo and Philosophy — and the upcoming Lego and Philosophy.
-I have contributed to The Oxonian Review, a literary publication based in the University of Oxford.
+At the University of California, Berkeley I created and taught a course on The Simpsons and Philosophy.
+I’ve also been a contributor to the Blackwell Popular Culture and Philosophy book series, including Heroes and Philosophy, Alice in Wonderland and Philosophy, Arrested Development and Philosophy, 30 Rock and Philosophy, Inception and Philosophy, The Girl with the Dragon Tattoo and Philosophy — and the upcoming Lego and Philosophy.
+My work has been covered in a variety of media sources, including the BBC, CBS, and international organizations.